ayshahrah/seg/index.md

 - **Practicing**: using software tools and technologies to improve the learner's skills.
 The learner can utilize open source and free software tools, and also can gain a trial access to some commercial software tools to apply the acquired knowledge.

-- **Networking**: joining and connecting with professional specialized online communities.
+- **Networking**: joining and connecting with professional and specialized online communities.
 This allows the learner to keep updated with latest trends and technologies in a selected learning path.
-Furthermore, the learner can ask and communicate with specialized experts in case of any doubt or ambiguity.
+Furthermore, networking provides a medium for asking questions and getting help in resolving encountered issues.

 - **Teaching**: helps in getting serious, sharing knowledge, and improving soft skills.
 Through this process, the learner can interact with others and gain non-technical (soft) skills like confidence, communication, presentation, speaking, etc.